fox-daniel/iterative_methods_blog/src/iterative_methods_part_3.md

 ## The UI for Reservoir Sampling

 The UI uses adaptors to transform the behavior of `StreamingIterator`s.
 Suppose that `stream` is a `StreamingIterator` with items of type `T`.
 We adapt that iterator using `reservoir_iterable(stream, capacity, rng)`, whose fields are 1) a streaming iterator, 2) the capacity or size of the reservoir sample, and 3) a choice of a random number generator.
-If the `rng` is left to `None`, then the default [`rand_pcg::Pcg64`](https://rust-random.github.io/book/intro.html) is used.
+The default is to set `rng` to `None`so that [`rand_pcg::Pcg64`](https://rust-random.github.io/book/intro.html) is used.
+You also have the option of using a seedable `rng` that might be useful for debugging or testing.
 Each item of the returned `StreamingIterator` is a `Vec<T>`, where the vector holds a reservoir sample.
 ```rust, ignore
 let stream = reservoir_iterable(stream, capacity, None);
 while let Some(item) = stream.next() {